redrathnure/media-tool/README.md

 ### Cleanup Image Names and Metadata

-A `media-tool clean names` and `media-tool clean metadata` commands may be used to remove `- Copy` filename suffixes and to wipe image metadata (e.g. wiping GPS data before publishing photos in Internet).
+A `media-tool clean names` and `media-tool clean metadata` commands may be used to remove a `- Copy` and ` Copy` suffixes from filename and to wipe image metadata (e.g. wiping GPS data before publishing photos in Internet).

 ## Development